-235 Refer to Section 4.1: Technical capacity building to give impetus to eutrophication management.
+238 Refer to Section 4.1: Technical capacity building to give impetus to eutrophication management.

-236 Refer to Section 4.2: Research and technology development to address eutrophication-related challenges.
+239 Refer to Section 4.2: Research and technology development to address eutrophication-related challenges.

-recycling strategies are of particular importance in the context of urban areas where significant volumes of wastewater are constantly being generated and discharged, after treatment, by municipal WwTWs.
 Potential municipal water reuse options include the irrigation of public open spaces (e.g. parks); sports fields (e.g. municipal, school and club facilities, and golf courses); and cooling (related to industry and power generation); as well as firefighting; toilet flushing; cooling systems; street cleaning; dust control; and a variety of other applications which do not require potable water [DWA, 2011].
 Reuse strategies must be cognisant of any water budget requirements that may apply.
 BMPs with guidelines must be identified and, if merited, developed to give further impetus to pollution minimisation.